 The property (1) implies that all characters ${\kappa _{\eta, \phi}}$ are distinct, which forces all $k_{\eta,\phi}=0$ and $u=0$. \end{proof}

-\begin{remark} This result differs \cite[Lem.~23]{HW25} in the two-parameter quantum groups $U_{r,s}(\mathfrak{g})$ where $\mathfrak{g}$ was restricted to an even rank.
-The reason is that $U_{q,G}(\mathfrak{g})$ involves more algebraically independent parameters $q$ and $\{q_{ij}\}$, provides more restrictive conditions (\ref{strong equation}) on weight $\phi$ and $\eta$, and further guarantees surjectivity of the Harish-Chandra homomorphism for all ranks in the following process. \end{remark}
+\begin{remark} This result differs from \cite[Lem.~23]{HW25} in the two-parameter quantum groups $U_{r,s}(\mathfrak{g})$, where $\mathfrak{g}$ is of even rank.
+The reason is that $U_{q,G}(\mathfrak{g})$ involves more algebraically independent parameters $q$ and $\{q_{ij}\}$, and provides more restrictive conditions (\ref{strong equation}) on weights $\phi$ and $\eta$, and further guarantees $\xi(Z(U)) \subseteq (U^0_\flat)^W$ for the Harish-Chandra homomorphism for any rank in the following process. \end{remark}